uaf-math/calc1/index.md

 * The [schedule](assets/general/Spring2021/Math251-Schedule.pdf) lists when everything is going to happen (daily topics, exams, homework, everything!).

+* See [Getting Started](week1) for information on steps you should take right away to get up and running.

 * Individual instructors have resources for their sections on their web sites:

 	- [Olha Sus](http://jrfaudree.github.io/) [(office hours)](FIXME), resources for [section FXA](FIXME)